HenrikJoreteg/redux-bundler/README.md

 * `appTimeBundle`: tracks current app time as part of state, it gets set any time an action is fired.
 This is useful for writing deterministic action creators and eliminates the need for setting timers throughout the app.
 They can just tie into "appTime".
 * `asyncCountBundle`: tracks how many outstanding async actions are occurring (by action type naming conventions).

+## changelog

+* `16.1.1` - Ensure all output from selectors of included bundles is serializable. `selectUrlObject()` in the url bundle was returning a `URL` object instance.
+Now it just returns a plain object with all string properties from the URL object.
+Did this as bug fix release because it was always intended this way.
+In theory it could could be a breaking change, but odds are miniscule.
+Only if someone were doing `selectUrlObject` then treating its resulting `searchParams` prop as a `URLSearchParams` object and calling its methods instead of using one of the selectors that already exist for accessing query params.
+* `16.1.0` - Added `.action()` method to store for calling an action creator by name (useful when wanting to proxy all actions to another object, such as a web worker)
+* `16.0.0` - First public release

 ## credits

 If you like this follow [@HenrikJoreteg](http://twitter.com/henrikjoreteg) on twitter.